csc-training/high-level-gpu-programming/Exercises_Instructions.md

 #### GPU applications

 When running GPU programs, few changes need to made to the batch job script.
-The `partition` is are now different, and one must also request explicitly given number of GPUs per node.
+The `partition` is now different, and one must also request explicitly a given number of GPUs per node.
 As an example, in order to use a single GPU with single MPI task and a single thread use:
 ```
 #!/bin/bash